AdaLLaVA

 *Equal Contribution

-University of Wisconsin-Madison ß Purdue University The University of Hong Kong
+1 University of Wisconsin-Madison 2 Purdue University 3 The University of Hong Kong

 Abstract

-Multimodal Large Language Models (MLLMs) have shown impressive capabilities in reasoning, yet come with substantial computational cost, limiting their deployment in resource-constraint environments.
-Despite some recent efforts on improving the efficiency of MLLMs, prior solutions yield models with static accuracy and latency footprint, and thus fall short in responding to varying runtime conditions, including changing resource availability (e.g. contention due to other programs on the device).
-To bridge this gap, we introduce AdaLLaVA---an adaptive inference framework that learns to dynamically reconfigure operations in an MLLM during inference, accounting for the input data and a latency budget.
-We perform extensive experiments across multimodal benchmarks involving question-answering, reasoning and hallucination.
-Our results show that AdaLLaVA can adhere to input latency budget and achieve varying accuracy and latency trade-offs at runtime.
+Multimodal Large Language Models (MLLMs) have shown impressive capabilities in reasoning, yet come with substantial computational cost, limiting their deployment in resource-constrained settings.
+Despite recent efforts on improving the efficiency of MLLMs, prior solutions fall short in responding to varying runtime conditions, in particular changing resource availability (e.g., contention due to the execution of other programs on the device).
+To bridge this gap, we introduce AdaLLaVA, an adaptive inference framework that learns to dynamically reconfigure operations in an MLLM during inference, accounting for the input data and a latency budget.
+We conduct extensive experiments across benchmarks involving question-answering, reasoning, and hallucination.
+Our results show that AdaLLaVA effectively adheres to input latency budget, achieving varying accuracy and latency tradeoffs at runtime.
+Further, we demonstrate that AdaLLaVA adapts to both input latency and content, can be integrated with token selection for enhanced efficiency, and generalizes across MLLMs.

 Our key contributions are three folds.

-1. We present , a novel adaptive inference framework for MLLM.
-Our method for the first time enables dynamic model execution based on a latency budget and input contents at inference time.
+1. We present AdaLLaVA, a novel adaptive inference framework for MLLMs.
+Our method is among the first to enable dynamic execution of MLLMs based on a latency budget and the input content at inference time.

-2. We design a latency-aware scheduler, which reconfigures a base MLLM model at inference time, along with a probabilistic modeling approach that allows for the incorporation of hard latency constraints during MLLM training.
+2. Our key technical innovation lies in (1) the design of a learning-based, latency-aware scheduler, which reconfigures a base MLLM model during inference; and (2) a probabilistic modeling approach, which incorporates hard latency constraints during MLLM training.

-3. Through extensive experiments, we show that AdaLLaVA can adapt to a range of latency requirements while preserving the performance of the base model, and that AdaLLaVA can be integrated with token selection techniques to further enhance efficiency.
+3. Through extensive experiments, we demonstrate that (1) AdaLLaVA can adapt to a range of latency requirements while preserving the performance of the base model; and (2) AdaLLaVA can be integrated with token selection techniques to further enhance efficiency.

 During inference, model is given: